Michael Crabtree: 2017 season

-In Week 2, against the New York Jets, Crabtree had six receptions for 80 yards and a career-high tying three touchdowns in the 45–20 victory.
-During Week 7 against the Kansas City Chiefs, Crabtree had three catches for 24 yards and caught the game-winning touchdown from Derek Carr as time expired.
+During Week 2 against the New York Jets, Crabtree had six receptions for 80 yards and a career-high tying three touchdowns in the 45–20 victory.
+During Week 7 against the Kansas City Chiefs, Crabtree had three catches for 24 yards and the game-winning touchdown from Derek Carr as time expired.
 During a Week 12 21–14 victory against the Denver Broncos, Crabtree got into a fight with cornerback Aqib Talib, resulting in both players being ejected.
 The next day, both combatants were suspended for two games.
 However, the suspension was reduced to one game following a joint appeal.
 Crabtree finished the 2017 season with 58 receptions for 618 yards and six touchdowns.

 On March 15, 2018, Crabtree was released by the Raiders after spending three seasons with the team after the team signed Jordy Nelson.
 Crabtree finished his Raiders career with 232 catches for 2,543 yards and 25 receiving touchdowns.

 Baltimore Ravens

 On March 16, 2018, Crabtree signed a three-year, $21 million contract with the Baltimore Ravens, with $11 million guaranteed.

-Crabtree was part of a Ravens' receiving unit that included Willie Snead IV and John Brown.
-In his Ravens debut, Crabtree caught three receptions for 38 yards and a touchdown in a 47–3 victory over the Buffalo Bills.
-In Week 6, against the Tennessee Titans, he had six receptions for 93 yards and his second receiving touchdown of the season in the 21–0 victory.
+Crabtree was part of a receiving unit that included Willie Snead IV and John Brown.
+In his Ravens debut, Crabtree recorded three receptions for 38 yards and a touchdown in a 47–3 victory over the Buffalo Bills.
+During Week 6 against the Tennessee Titans, he had six receptions for 93 yards and his second touchdown of the season in the 21–0 shutout road victory.
 Crabtree finished the regular season with 54 receptions for 607 yards and three touchdowns.
-In the Wild Card Round against the Los Angeles Chargers, Crabtree had two catches for 38 yards, both for touchdowns, as the Ravens lost 23–17.
+During the Wild Card Round against the Los Angeles Chargers, Crabtree had two receptions for 38 yards, both for touchdowns, as the Ravens lost 23–17.

 On February 25, 2019, Crabtree was released by the Ravens.

 Arizona Cardinals

 On August 21, 2019, Crabtree signed a one-year contract with the Arizona Cardinals.
-He was released on September 23, 2019.
+He appeared in two games for Arizona (including one start), recording four receptions for 22 scoreless yards.
+Crabtree was released by the Cardinals on September 23.